ajitagupta/book-library-crud-api/README.md

 Spring RestTemplate class is part of Spring Web, introduced in Spring 3.
 RestTemplate class provides overloaded methods for different HTTP methods, such as GET, POST, PUT, DELETE etc.

+When we use the RestTemplate to call the RESTful service, it creates duplication of code that talks to RESTful services.
+When we define Feign, we need only to define a proxy and define a single method into it.
+Feign helps us to simplify client code to talk to the RESTful web services.

 RestTemplate offers developers a high degree of flexibility and control over HTTP requests, which is advantageous in intricate scenarios.

 ## 5. Eureka Server